SSWConsulting/SSW.Rules.Content/rules/do-you-know-that-your-forum-activity-gets-a-tweet/rule.md

 > ::: greybox
-> Replied to the question Error when trying to 'add assembly from project output' in the package manager. in the Sha... http://bit.ly/bwREtu <br>
+> Replied to the question Error when trying to 'add assembly from project output' in the package manager. in the Sha... http://bit.ly/bwREtu

 >
 > 6:02 PM Mar 12th via twitterfeed
 > :::